-During COVID lockdown many venues have been shut or only able to operate a limited service.
-The few venues that continued to operate during lockdown provided some valuable feedback on the updated Draft Live Music Action Plan.
+In the face of COVID-19 restrictions, many venues were shut or only able to operate a limited service.
+The few venues that continued to operate during this time provided some valuable feedback on the updated draft Live Music Action Plan.

-- Venues want to support musicians but don't have the funds available to pay them appropriately. - Agree the database of local musicians would be beneficial - Would appreciate small business advice and support from Council - Advice on controlling numbers and contact tracing measures - Marketing advice - Advice on how to adapt to COVID-normal - Council social media channels (St Kilda Festival etc.) to promote gigs at local venues
+- Venues want to support musicians but don't have the funds available to pay them appropriately - Agree the database of local musicians would be beneficial - Would appreciate small business advice and support from Council, such as: - o advice on controlling numbers and contact tracing measures - marketing advice - o advice on how to adapt to COVID-normal - using Council social media channels (St Kilda Festival etc.) to promote gigs at local venues.

-Place based opportunities
+Place-based opportunities

-Music Victoria is keen to work with Council to identify and create 'live music precincts' in the municipality which are areas where planning permits focus on supporting the live music industry.
+Music Victoria is keen to work with Council to identify and create 'live music precincts' in the municipality, areas where planning permits focus on supporting the live music industry.

-Inside identified precincts, any proposed new residential use needs to take account of any existing venue, and the possibility of new venues (this extends the Agent of Change principle to a whole-of-precinct approach)
+Inside identified precincts, any proposed new residential use needs to take account of any existing venue, and the possibility of new venues (this extends the agent-of-change principle to a whole-of-precinct approach)

-When anyone makes an application to establish, alter or demolish a live music venue, or to establish a new noise sensitive use near a venue or in an identified precinct, consideration must be given by the applicant and Council (or, in extraordinary circumstances the Minister) to the impact of the proposal on opportunities for live music.
+When anyone makes an application to establish, alter or demolish a live music venue, or to establish a new noise-sensitive use near a venue or in an identified precinct, consideration must be given by the applicant and Council (or, in extraordinary circumstances, the Minister) to the impact of the proposal on opportunities for live music.

-One main focus of the live music precinct plan is managing amplified music noise, and ensuring the success of music-based entertainment without exposing residents or businesses to unreasonable levels of music noise.
+One focus of the live music precinct plan is managing amplified music noise and ensuring the success of music-based entertainment without exposing residents or businesses to unreasonable levels of music noise.